hiroyuki-kasai/SGDLibrary/README.md

 -------
 - As always, parameters such as the step size should be configured properly in each algorithm and each problem.
 - Softmax classification problem does not support "Hessian-vector product" type algorithms, i.e., SQN, SVRG-SQN and SVRG-LBFGS.
-- The [SGDLibrary](https://github.com/hiroyuki-kasai/GDLibrary) internally contains the GDLibrary.
+- This SGDLibrary internally contains the [GDLibrary](https://github.com/hiroyuki-kasai/GDLibrary).

 <br />